dalong0514/readnotes/20190102原文复制/2019039The-Art-of-Insight-in-Science-and-Engineering/2019039The-Art-of-Insight-in-Science-and-Engineering0501.md

 closest approach

 gravitational constant 𝐺 and the Sun's mass 𝑚 (we'll use the more general symbol 𝑚 rather than 𝑀Sun, because we may apply the formula to light paths around other stellar objects).
 These quantities could join the list as two separate quantities.
-However, the physical consequences of gravity—for example, the gravitational force—depend on 𝐺 and 𝑚 only through the product 𝐺𝑚.
+However, the physical consequences of gravity — for example, the gravitational force — depend on 𝐺 and 𝑚 only through the product 𝐺𝑚.
 Therefore, let's include just the 𝐺𝑚 abstraction on the list.
 (Problem 5.19 shows you how to find its dimensions.)
 The final quantity on the list is based on our knowledge that gravity gets weaker with distance.
 Therefore, we include the distance from the Sun to the light beam.
 The phrase「distance from the Sun」is ambiguous, because the beam is at various distances.
 Our quantity 𝑟 will be the shortest distance from the center of the Sun to the beam (the distance of closest approach).

 apparent